How we made a fire pit + 2 benches for just $100 plus other do it yourself cheap fire pit ideas your family can make and enjoy in your backyard.

 - If you want to really go all out here’s how to create a circular patio with fire pit

-Of course if you do not want to build your own brick fire pit here are other firepit ideas you can purchase that are cheap:
+Of course if you do not want to build your own easy diy bench and brick fire pit, here are other firepit ideas you can purchase that are cheap:

 - Small wood burning stars and moon firepit